egonw/commons-dws-public/vault/root.md

 id: QvYK9hGbCvPpEfSRYhV8j
 title: Welcome to the COMMONS Lab Open Dendron
 desc: ''
-updated: 1693053795215
+updated: 1693054200250
 created: 1630130450048
 ---

+# COMMONS Lab Open Dendron

 Welcome the the COMMONS Lab Open Dendron.

-In the COMMONS Lab we intent to follow the Open Notebook Science approach to document our research.
+In the [COMMONS Lab](https://www.unifr.ch/bio/en/groups/allard/) we intent to follow the [Open Notebook Science](https://en.wikipedia.org/wiki/Open-notebook_science) approach to document our research.

 For this we use the Dendron system as a mean to efficiently capture notes and publish them.